Do You Believe in Miracles? USA vs USSR and the Night Hockey Changed History

 Herb Brooks, Boris Mikhailov, Mark Johnson, Jim Craig

-Great moments are born from great opportunity.
+Great moments are born from great opportunities.
 When Herb Brooks, coach of the US hockey Olympic team in 1980, said these words to his players, he knew what was at stake.
 One opportunity.
 One game.
-On the other side, the strongest team that had ever skated the ice, the Soviet nationals.
-This was the hockey Olympics final USA-USSR 1980.
+On the other hand, the strongest team ever to skate on the ice was the Soviet national team.
+This was the hockey Olympics final, USA-USSR 1980.

 If we played them ten times, they might win nine.
 But not this game, not tonight.